 Prime Minister Cup JKA All Japan Karate Championship

-Japan Karate Association holds a national Championship Tournament every year as a part of activities.
+The Japan Karate Association holds a national Championship Tournament every year as a part of activities.
 It was October 1957 when the 1st National Karate Championship was held at the Tokyo gymnasium.
 It was the first time to demonstrate Karatedo as a tournament.
 After that time, Karatedo has spread widely all over the world at an explosive speed.
-At the 5th Championship, we had the Honor of being viewed by the present Emperor (as of the moment: Crown Prince).
+At the 5th Championship, we had the honor of being viewed by the present Emperor (as of the moment: Crown Prince).
 As such, our championship has been regarded as most historic both in scale and contents.

 Minister of Education, Culture, Sports Cup JKA All Japan Junior Karate Championship